 An employer that violates this section is guilty of a misdemeanor (NM Stat.
 Sec.
 38-5-19).

 Verification of attendance.
-Employees may request certificates of attendance, including dates and times, from the bailiff or court clerk.
+Employers may request certificates of attendance, including dates and times, from the bailiff or court clerk.

 State agencies must grant administrative leave to employees summoned for witness duty before a state or federal court.

 Employer-requested postponement of jury duty.
-Jury duty for an employee may be postponed if the employer has five or fewer full-time employees and another worker is out on jury duty, or if the employee performs an essential function so that the employer would have to shut down or cease production if the person was required to serve jury duty (NM Stat.
+Jury duty for an employee may be postponed if the employer has five or fewer full-time employees and another worker is out on jury duty or if the employee performs such an essential function that the employer would have to shut down or cease production if the person was required to serve jury duty (NM Stat.
 Sec.
 38-5-10.1).